freddiecoleman/comparison-site/readme.md

 * Implement aliases into attribute creation screen in admin panel
 * Needs tons of error checking
 * Make sure aliases follow guidelines (no special chars, no spaces)
+* Needs a front end for non-admins, complete with user creation and authentication!